browserengineering/book/src/lab9-tests.md

     'http://test.test/html'

-Similarly, when we clicked on the `input` element its `value` should be cleared, but when we then typed `t` into it that was cancelled so the value should still be empty at the end:
+Similarly, when we clicked on the `input` element its `value` should be cleared, but when we then typed `t` into it that was canceled so the value should still be empty at the end:

     >>> js.run("input.getAttribute('value')")